2DGD-F0TH/2DGD_F0TH/chapters/016_Developing_Game_Mechanics.md

 ![An example of a Bullet Hell ship hitbox](./images/developing_mechanics/bh_ship_hitbox.png){width=50%}

+In this image, the ship's hitbox is limited to the cockpit, some games prefer some area that could be considered the "ship engine" while others just have a "core" of some sort.

 ### Screen-clearing bombs

 Another mechanic used in bullet hell games are "screen-clearing bombs": these are used to rid the screen of the gigantic number of bullets on it, to give the player some breathing room.